Sonny Rollins: 2001–2012

 Critics such as Gary Giddins and Stanley Crouch have noted the disparity between Rollins the recording artist, and Rollins the concert artist.
 In a May 2005 New Yorker profile, Crouch wrote of Rollins the concert artist:

 Rollins won a 2001 Grammy Award for Best Jazz Instrumental Album for This Is What I Do (2000).
 On September 11, 2001, the 71-year-old Rollins, who lived several blocks away, heard the World Trade Center collapse, and was forced to evacuate his Greenwich Street apartment, with only his saxophone in hand.
 Although he was shaken, he traveled to Boston five days later to play a concert at the Berklee School of Music.
-The live recording of that performance was released on CD in 2005 as Without a Song: The 9/11 Concert, which won the 2006 Grammy for Jazz Instrumental Solo for Rollins's performance of "Why Was I Born?"
+The live recording of that performance was released on CD in 2005 as Without a Song: The 9/11 Concert, from which Rollins's performance of "Why Was I Born?" won the 2006 Grammy Award for Jazz Instrumental Solo.

 Rollins was presented with a Grammy Award for lifetime achievement in 2004; that year also saw the death of his wife, Lucille.

-In 2006, Rollins went on to complete a Down Beat Readers Poll triple win for: "Jazzman of the Year", "#1 Tenor Sax Player", and "Recording of the Year" for the CD Without a Song: The 9/11 Concert.
+In 2006, Rollins went on to complete a Down Beat Readers Poll triple win for: "Jazzman of the Year", "No. 1 Tenor Sax Player", and "Recording of the Year" for the CD Without a Song: The 9/11 Concert.
 The band that year featured his nephew, trombonist Clifton Anderson, and included bassist Cranshaw, pianist Stephen Scott, percussionist Kimati Dinizulu, and drummer Perry Wilson.

-After a successful Japanese tour Rollins returned to the recording studio for the first time in five years to record the Grammy-nominated CD Sonny, Please (2006).
-The CD title is derived from one of his wife's favorite phrases.
+After a successful Japanese tour, Rollins returned to the recording studio for the first time in five years to record the Grammy-nominated CD Sonny, Please (2006).
+The CD's title is derived from one of his wife's favorite phrases.
 The album was released on Rollins's own label, Doxy Records, following his departure from Milestone Records after many years and was produced by Anderson.
 Rollins's band at this time, and on this album, included Cranshaw, guitarist Bobby Broom, drummer Steve Jordan and Dinizulu.

 During these years, Rollins regularly toured worldwide, playing major venues throughout Europe, South America, the Far East, and Australasia; he is estimated to have sometimes earned as much as $100,000 per performance.
 On September 18, 2007, he performed at Carnegie Hall in commemoration of the fiftieth anniversary of his first performance there.
 Appearing with him were Anderson (trombone), Bobby Broom (guitar), Cranshaw (bass), Dinizulu (percussion), Roy Haynes (drums) and Christian McBride (bass).